-Pentose Phosphate Pathway Mechanisms
+Pentose Phosphate Pathway Steps

 There are two-phase of Pentose Phosphate Pathway such as oxidative phase and non-oxidative phase.
 The oxidative phase is mainly found in eukaryotic cells and it produces ribulose 5-phosphate as well as NADPH, CO2 from Glucose 6 phosphate.